10thdegree/rethink-scala/functional_specs.md

 2. when different data sources provide the same attributes for the same entities (sum these values)
 3. when different data sources provide the same attributes for different entities (e.g. a Bing data source returns stats for Bing campaigns, and an AdWords data source returns stats for AdWords campaigns)

-However, different data sources will not always provide the same granularity of of metrics; the system must still be able to reconcile this, coalescing the data into the same report.
+However, different data sources will not always provide the same granularity of metrics; the system must still be able to reconcile this, coalescing the data into the same report.
 For example, Marchex campaigns may only exist for publisher, but those numbers may need to be distributed across all the ad campaigns within each.
 In such cases, the system must provide a means for aligning data sources that provide different levels of granularity on reportable entities; further, a dependant field to be used in distributing the metrics provided by less granular data source(s).

+#### Dart

+TODO

+#### Marchex

+TODO

 #### Examples